Deadline for full credit: End of lab session Friday, September 6th

 Okay, now we’ll start by adding remotes; these are ‘trackers’ that let git know where to push/pull when the respective commands are used.
 Each remote has a name and one or more branches associated with it.
 To add a remote, run the following inside your git directory (you may want to copy/paste this).
 Do this now:

 Open ‘first_set.txt’.
 This file contains descriptions of unix commands.
 Use the man pages to figure out which command they refer to; be sure to include any necessary flags.
-Once you’ve found them, write the commands on one line at a time in a new file called ‘answers.txt’.
+Once you’ve found them, write the commands on one line at a time in the provided ‘answers.txt’ file.

 Add and commit this file with the commit message “Initial commit.”.
 Push this to your github classroom repository.